apjanke/so-you-wanna-code/docs/index.md

 Nobody has done this program yet, so I have no idea how well it's going to work.
 YMMV.

+In particular, note that I have not actually taken any of the MOOC courses recommended here.
+I just picked them out based on some research.
+Nevertheless, they're the ones I would take myself if I needed instruction at that level.

 I've shown this to a couple of my industry-experienced friends, and their reactions have ranged from "pretty much guaranteed success" to "color me deeply skeptical".

 ## What's in here